anlyoung/sdl-packages/README.md

 ## Setup
 Assuming ROS Melodic is installed.

-Make sure git LFS is installed.
+(DEPRECATED.
+6 August 2021 No need to install git lfs) Make sure git LFS is installed.
 Documentation for git lfs can be found [here](https://git-lfs.github.com/)

 `git lfs install`